Under Development: Draft Standard for Embellished Apparel, Fashion Jewelry, and Home TextilesJune 14, 2017

 As part of this standard development process, all interested parties were invited to take part in an initial public consultation .
 Feedback on the format and content of the new, adapted GoodWeave draft Standard for Embellished Apparel, Fashion Jewelry and Home Textiles was collected through June 11, 2017.
 Project timelines can be found in the Project Description below.
 Please note that there are no proposed changes to the existing GoodWeave Standard for Rug Producers in this consultation.

 Feedback will be considered by the GoodWeave Standards Committee in preparing the next draft of the Standard.
-All comments will be presented in consolidated form after the close of the consultation period.
+Above, you will find a consolidated report of all comments collected during the consultation period.
 Please contact Comments@GoodWeave.org if you have any questions about the new draft Standard or consultation process.

 HOW TO ENGAGE: